SwedbankPay/developer.swedbankpay.com/payments/index.md

 example below, the href attribute refers to the redirect URL and the rel description redirect-sale indicate that the redirect scenario will generate a one-phased sales transaction.
-A two-phase credit card payment would during the same scenario generate an authorization transaction, and the  rel description would in that case be `"redirect-authorization"`.
+A two-phase credit card payment would during the same scenario generate an authorization transaction, and the rel value would in that case be `redirect-authorization`.

 ```js
 {